TALKING CONTINENTS, 2003

 Jacksonville, Florida, USA

 The work is about time as well as form; the lighting shifts slowly from color, creating the sense that the figure appear to move in and out of "conversation" with each other.
 The works are lit beginning at dusk, with a light-sensor mechanism, and are programmed individually to shift colors at different rates, resulting in seemingly random phasing from color to color and combinations among the figures.
-The glass windows, thus came the idea for the colors; and by the intensity of the Jacksonville sky, which the noted in his dedication adress.
+The glass windows, thus came the idea for the colors; and by the intensity of the Jacksonville sky, which the noted in his dedication address.

 "I wanted to created a reason for people to look up the sky, which, in Jacksonville, is incredible."

 The height of the figure was determined by the terrace above the main entrance to the Arena, which is at a level with the figure, so they can be experienced from below and the same plane.
 During events, when the courtyard is crowed, the benches are usually packed and the lights and colors reflect the energy and excitement created by people coming together.
 At quieter times they generate a reflective mood especially if one has the time to watch them at leisure.